We’ve used the Dublin Pass on multiple visits to Dublin, and we’re often asked is it actually worth buying?

 In previous years, as you can see from some of our images, the Dublin Pass was available as a physical product.
 This is no longer the case, it is now virtual.
 However, you can opt to receive the pass by e-mail and print out the code if you don’t want to rely on the smartphone app.

-How do You Reserve Entry with the Dublin Pass?
+How Do You Reserve Entry with the Dublin Pass?

 How Much Money Will You Save With the Dublin Pass?